 - BR-2 Prior to issuance of grading and/or construction permits, the applicant shall provide evidence that they have retained a qualified biologist acceptable to the County Division of Environmental and Resource Management.
 The retained biologist shall perform the following monitoring activities: - a.
-Prior to issuance of grading and/or construction permits and within 30 days prior to initiation of site disturbance and/or construction, the biologist shall conduct a pre-activity (i.e., preconstruction) survey for known or potential kit fox dens and submit a letter to the County reporting the date the survey was conducted, the survey protocol, survey results, and what measures were necessary (and completed), as applicable, to address any kit fox activity within the project limits. - b.
-The qualified biologist shall conduct weekly site visits during site-disturbance activities (e.g., grading, disking, excavation, stock piling of dirt or gravel, etc.) that proceed longer than 14 days, for the purpose of monitoring compliance with required Mitigation Measures BR-3 through BR11.
-Site-disturbance activities lasting up to 14 days do not require weekly monitoring by the biologist unless observations of kit fox or their dens are made onsite or the qualified biologist recommends monitoring for some other reason (see BR-2.c).
+Prior to issuance of grading and/or construction permits and within 30 days prior to initiation of site disturbance and/or construction, the biologist shall conduct a pre-activity (i.e. pre-construction) survey for known or potential kit fox dens and submit a letter to the County reporting the date the survey was conducted, the survey protocol, survey results, and what measures were necessary (and completed), as applicable, to address any kit fox activity within the project limits. - b.
+The qualified biologist shall conduct weekly site visits during site-disturbance activities (i.e. grading, disking, excavation, stock piling of dirt or gravel, etc.) that proceed longer than 14 days, for the purpose of monitoring compliance with required Mitigation Measures BR-3 through BR11.
+Site-disturbance activities lasting up to 14 days do not require weekly monitoring by the biologist unless observations of kit fox or their dens are made on-site or the qualified biologist recommends monitoring for some other reason (see BR-2-c).
 When weekly monitoring is required, the biologist shall submit weekly monitoring reports to the County. - c.
-Prior to or during project activities, if any observations are made of SJKF, or any known or potential SJKF dens are discovered within the project limits, the qualified biologist shall reassess the probability of incidental take (e.g., harm or death) to kit fox.
-At the time a den is discovered, the qualified biologist shall contact the U.S. Fish and Wildlife Service (USFWS) and the CDFW for guidance on possible additional kit fox protection measures to implement and whether or not a federal and/or state incidental take permit is needed.
-If a potential den is encountered during construction, work shall stop until such time the USFWS and/or CDFW determine it is appropriate to resume work.
+Prior to or during project activities, if any observations are made of San Joaquin Kit fox, or any known or potential San Joaquin kit fox dens are discovered within the project limits, the qualified biologist shall re-assess the probability of incidental take (e.g. harm or death) to kit fox.
+At the time a den is discovered, the qualified biologist shall contact the U.S. Fish and Wildlife Service and the Department for guidance on possible additional kit fox protection measures to implement and whether or not a Federal and/or State incidental take permit is needed.
+If a potential den is encountered during construction, work shall stop until such time the U.S. Fish and Wildlife Service/Department determine it is appropriate to resume work.

-If incidental take of kit fox during project activities is possible, before project activities commence, the applicant must consult with the USFWS and the CDFW.
-The results of this consultation may require the applicant to obtain a federal and/or state permit for incidental take during project activities.
+If incidental take of kit fox during project activities is possible, before project activities commence, the applicant must consult with the U.S. Fish and Wildlife Service and the Department (see contact information below).
+The results of this consultation may require the applicant to obtain a Federal and/or State permit for incidental take during project activities.
 The applicant should be aware that the presence of kit foxes or known or potential kit fox dens at the project site could result in further delays of project activities.